Over the Counter Drugs

 What is an Over the Counter (OTC) Drug?

-An over the counter (OTC) drug is a medication that can be obtained without a prescription from a medical professional.
+An over the counter (OTC) drug is a medication (nonprescription medicine) that can be obtained without a prescription from a health care practitioner.
+OTC medications treat various health conditions

 Some examples of OTC drugs include cough medicine and pain relievers such as OTC ibuprofen (Advil).
 Some are used to relieve itches, aches, and pains.
 Over-the-counter drugs may prevent or cure conditions such as athlete’s foot or tooth decay.

-The most common types of abused OTC drugs are dextromethorphan (DXM) in cough medicines, pseudoephedrine in cold medicines, dimenhydrinate in motion sickness medications, and ibuprofen (Advil) or acetaminophen (Tylenol) in pain relievers.
+The most common types of abused OTC drugs (nonprescription medications) are dextromethorphan (DXM) in cough medicines, pseudoephedrine in cold medicines, dimenhydrinate in motion sickness medications, and ibuprofen (Advil) or acetaminophen (Tylenol) in pain relievers.

-Here is more information about these over-the-counter medicines.
+Here is more information about these available OTC medications.

 Cough medicines are popular among young people.
 They can cause hallucinations and a “high” feeling if used in larger doses than recommended and are easy to find in home medicine cabinets.
 These OTC medicines containing DXM can also cause an overdose.